meltano/meltano/docs/src/docs/ui.md

 as is an experimental [Analysis](/docs/analysis.html) feature, but many (newer) features of the CLI do not yet have a UI equivalent.

-Missing functionality and other improvements are being tracked in the ["Pipeline management and monitoring UI" epic](https://gitlab.com/groups/meltano/-/epics/78), and [new issues and contributions](/docs/contributor-guide.html) are more than welcome.
+Missing functionality and other improvements are being tracked in the ["Pipeline management and monitoring UI" epic](https://gitlab.com/groups/meltano/-/epics/78), and [new issues and contributions](/docs/contributor-guide.html) from the community are more than welcome, but the team is not currently [prioritizing](/docs/#roadmap) improvements to the UI because of the heavy focus on the CLI.

 ## Usage during development